Selecting a Quality Bat House

 • All bat houses should have a roughened landing area extending at least 4” below the roosting partitions.
 Additionally extending the sides, back, and front approximately 4” below the roosting partitions provides a recessed landing area that protects against owl attacks during entry.

-As bat house quality and knowledge of preferred mounting locations have improved, the exact size and number of chambers have become less important.
-A wide variety can be successful as long as bat needs are met.
-However, the amount of sun exposure is increasingly important as house size and the number of chambers decrease.
+With the improvement in bat house quality and knowledge of preferred mounting locations, the exact size and number of chambers have become less important.
+As long as bat needs are met, a wide variety of bat houses can be successful.

-Multiple houses of differing color or sun exposure often work well in close proximity to one another.
-An early bat house study showed that people who provided two or more houses were twice as successful, possibly because most crevice-roosting bats are accustomed to living in snags or beneath loose bark, both of which tend to fall unpredictably, potentially leaving occupants homeless.
-Knowing there are options nearby appears to increase attractiveness.
-Before purchasing a house designed to shelter hundreds or thousands of bats, it is best to experiment with several smaller houses of varied color or sun exposure to evaluate local needs.
+Multiple bat houses of different colors or sun exposure often work well when placed in close proximity to one another.
+An early bat house study showed that people who provided two or more houses were twice as successful.
+Before purchasing a large bat house designed to shelter hundreds or thousands of bats, we recommend starting with multiple single-chamber houses of varied color or sun exposure to offer a variety of temperatures for bats to roost.
+By watching bat behavior on especially hot or cool days, you can easily evaluate what they need in your particular location.

-This successful pair of bat houses in Texas is shielded from mid-day sun by a metal roof.
-This reduces the risk of overheating despite being painted a dark color.
+This successful pair of bat houses in Texas is shielded from mid-day sun by a metal roof., reducing the risk of overheating despite being painted a dark color.
 Pole-mounted houses seldom work well in cold or highly variable climates.
-In such areas, bat houses should be placed on buildings to help stabilize temperature.
+In such areas, mounting a bat house on a building can help stabilize temperature.

-A North American study revealed that bat houses mounted on trees are least successful and take, on average, twice as long to attract bats even when successful.
-Bat houses on tree trunks are typically more shaded and may also be more vulnerable to predators.
-Bats fear owls and climbing predators, probably at least one reason why it is best to keep bat houses at least 20 feet from the nearest trees.
-Nearby perches may help owls to sit and wait for bats to enter.
-Young ones are a bit slower and risk being pounced on.
-In warm climates, pole-mounted houses may require snake guards like those used to protect purple martins.
+It’s important to place bat houses in sunny areas, except in the hottest climates.
+The outer walls of buildings are the most suitable mounting sites for small bat houses, especially in arid areas or cold climates.
+Buildings act as heat sinks, which help to stabilize the temperature inside the houses.
+A North American study found that bat houses mounted on trees are the least successful and take, on average, twice as long to attract bats even when successful.
+Bat houses on tree trunks are typically more shaded and are also more vulnerable to predators.
+To avoid areas of potentially high predation, it’s best to keep bat houses at least 20 feet from the nearest tree limbs or perches.
+In warm climates, pole-mounted houses may require snake guards similar to those used to protect purple martins.

 When to Expect Occupants